Intimacy In Therapy: The Ultimate Guide

 Therapy is an interactive and interpersonal relationship that is used to change the thoughts and behaviors of the person being treated.
 The therapist-patient relationship is a process that requires trust and respect.

-A therapist can be a family member, friend, or health care professional.
+A therapist can be a family member, friend, or healthcare professional.

 Therapy often includes the use of various techniques and strategies to help a person change their behavior, thoughts, and feelings.
 Therapy can help people with a wide variety of issues.